Skip to main

 Lake Tahoe

-Blessed with sparkling natural beauty, Lake Tahoe is considered the jewel of the Sierra Nevada and has been named one of the best adventure vacations, one of the best family vacations, one of the best ski vacations in the United States and more in the United States by the U.S. News & World Report.
+Blessed with sparkling natural beauty, Lake Tahoe is considered one of the best vacation destinations in the U.S. by the U.S. News & World Report.
 Tahoe is known for the clarity of its water and the panoramic views of the surrounding mountains on all sides.
 At 6,229 feet above sea level, Lake Tahoe is the highest lake of its size in the United States, measuring 22 miles long by 12 miles wide, with a surface area of 191 square miles and 72 miles of shoreline.
 Lake Tahoe is the second deepest lake in the United States, with a maximum depth of 1,645 feet, trailing only Oregon’s Crater Lake.

 Reno to Lake Tahoe

-Conveniently located just 30 minutes from downtown Reno, Lake Tahoe and all it has to offer is just a short drive, whether you want to grab lunch, see a concert or spend the day exploring hiking and biking trails.
-In addition to its awe-inspiring size, Lake Tahoe features unique Lake Tahoe dining experiences, local art galleries, and a broad selection of boutiques and shops.
+Lake Tahoe is conveniently located just 30 minutes from downtown Reno.
+For such a short drive, it has a lot to offer, whether you want to grab lunch, see a concert, or spend the day exploring hiking and biking trails.
+In addition to the lake’s awe-inspiring size, you’ll also find unique Lake Tahoe dining experiences, local art galleries, and a broad selection of boutiques and shops.

 Lake Tahoe Outdoor Activities

-The best way to see Lake Tahoe is to get out there and experience it!
+Wondering where to start on your list of things to do in Lake Tahoe?
+The best way to get started is to get out there and experience it!
 Offering countless opportunities to venture to the highest peaks or dive deep below the water, it’ll be hard to just choose one.

 Lake Tahoe Arts and Culture

-What better way to experience the lake, than to see it through someone else’s eyes?
-Lake Tahoe’s arts and culture scene offers a selection of local art galleries and performing arts centers allow visitors to see art in its many forms.
-Dramatic photography and print, impressive sculpture and interpretive performance are just some of the ways that the lake inspires locals and non-locals alike.
+What better way to experience the lake than to see it through someone else’s eyes?
+Lake Tahoe’s arts and culture scene offers a selection of local art galleries and performing arts centers, allowing visitors to see art in its many forms.
+Dramatic photography and print, impressive sculpture, and interpretive performance are just some of the ways that the lake inspires locals and non-locals alike.

 Lake Tahoe Shopping

-There is nothing like taking in the fresh mountain air while window shopping in Northstar Village, picking up some new snow gear at the Village at Palisades Tahoe or strolling through Truckee or Tahoe City for a unique Tahoe souvenir.
-The various Lake Tahoe shopping selections are as unique as the areas in which they reside.
+The various Lake Tahoe shopping selections are as unique as the places where they are located.
 You won’t find big box stores or large shopping malls here, but what you will find is a cool selection of locally-owned shops, thrift stores, and outdoor marketplaces.

 Lake Tahoe Dining